Andrewodwyer/project3-battleships/README.md

 - Function 3, place ships.
     - The 5 ships of varying sizes are placed on the board, both horizontal and vertical.
 With random orientation and position on the grid.
-    - The ships are given a grey colour to match the original game and a letter to indicate what type of ship it is. e.g. ’S’ would be a submarine.
+    - The ships are given a grey colour to match the original game.
+A letter to indicate what type of ship it is. e.g. ’S’ would be a submarine.
+    - The 5 ships are:
+        - Aircraft carrier, taking up 5 spaces
+        - Battleship, 4 spaces
+        - Destroyer, 3 spaces
+        - Submarine, 2 spaces
+        - Cruiser, 2 spaces

 - Function 4, players turn.
-    - The computers board is checked to see if there is a ship at those coordinates and updates the board with a X for hit or O for miss.
+    - The computers board (ship position) is checked to see if there is a ship at those coordinates and updates the board with a X for hit or O for miss.
     - There is also a printed message.

 - Function 5, computers turn.
-    - The player board is checked to see if there is a ship at those coordinates and updates the board with a X for hit or O for miss.
+    - The player board (ship position) is checked to see if there is a ship at those coordinates and updates the board with a X for hit or O for miss.
     - There is also a printed message.

 - Function 6, check game over.
     - The counter starts at 0 and when it reaches the constant of TOTAL_AREA_OF_ALL_SHIPS (sum of all ships) the game finishes.
         - To get the total number of spaces the 5 battleships took up.
 I placed the ships in a dictionary with their ship names and the value of their spaces.
-Using list comprehension I got the integer for each ship, summed those values and got the TOTAL_AREA_OF_ALL_SHIPS which I used in check_game_over. score is 0, if score == TOTAL_AREA_OF_ALL_SHIPS, return true.
+Using list comprehension I got the integer for each ship, summed those values and got the TOTAL_AREA_OF_ALL_SHIPS which I used in check_game_over.
+Score is 0, if score == TOTAL_AREA_OF_ALL_SHIPS, return true.
 This check_game_over() was used to check player and computer after each turn.

 - Function 7, main.
     - 1, intro